 The INSPIRE Mentoring Program is an opportunity for adults to mentor a middle school student through 30 minutes visits at lunch once a week.
 This program provides each students a nurturing companion that they can rely on though the entirety of the school year.
 Want to join us in leaving a lasting affect on a middle school student in our community?
-Apply below by July 30, 2021!
+Applications will be open until October 21, 2022 !

 INSPIRE Program Mission.

 The CCOC INSPIRE Mentoring Program strives to provide a positive and nurturing environment to improve academics, personal responsibility, social skills, and self-awareness.
 Through the establishment of meaningful relationships, the program will strengthen skills, respect, and character of its diverse students.

 The CCOC INSPIRE Mentoring Program envisions empowered youth as successful decision makers in our schools and community.
 We are dedicated to strengthening community connections and displaying positive life skills and academic skills for growth and success.

 The CCOC INSPIRE Mentoring Program aims to improve its student’s academic and personal lives through the following objectives: